 Fortified Walls and Towering Pylons

 The Habu Temple complex is enclosed by massive mudbrick walls, giving it the appearance of a fortified fortress.
-Its imposing first pylon—decorated with larger-than-life figures of the king smiting enemies—sets the tone for what lies inside: a blend of divine worship and royal propaganda.
+Its imposing first pylon—decorated with larger-than-life figures of the king smiting enemies—sets the tone for what lies inside: a blend of divine worship and royal propaganda reminiscent of the Temple of Hatshepsut.

 Hypostyle Halls and Sanctuaries